andibalo/efishery-task/README.md

 ![My Remote Image](https://user-images.githubusercontent.com/47916303/189673200-d08d0a90-59a7-47a1-8ae3-9dfcdca8b0a8.png)

 ## Auth-App
 `auth-app` is responsible for managing user creation, password generation, and JWT generation.
-It is using a file-based database.
+It is using a file-based database and using the echo golang framework.

 ### Auth-App Environment Variables
 * `SERVER_PORT` defines which port the application will listen to